nelisa-dludla/alx-system_engineering-devops/0x00-shell_basics/README.md

 1. 0-current_working_directory - prints the absolute path name of the current working directory
 2. 1-listit - displays the contents list of the current directory
 3. 2-bring_me_home - changes the working directory to the user's home directory
+4. 3-listfiles - displays the current directory contents in long format